Coal City University: List of courses in CCU

-Coal City University (CCU) is one of the confidential colleges in Nigeria that offers assorted undergraduate programs.
-The college is situated in Enugu, Enugu State.
+Coal City University (CCU) is one of the confidential universities in Nigeria that offers assorted undergraduate programs.
+The university is situated in Enugu, Enugu State.

-Coal City College (CCU) has been authoritatively certify and additionally perceived by the National University Commission (NUC), Nigeria.
+Coal City University (CCU) has been authoritatively certified and additionally perceived by the National University Commission (NUC), Nigeria.
+The Social Science and Political Science programmes were given full accreditation by NUC in 2024 with a score of 84.40%.
+The letter to that effect was dated 10–12 December 2024.

-The following are seminars on offer at the Coal City College (CCU).
+The following are the courses offered at the Coal City University (CCU).